Onelinerhub/onelinerhub/python/python-how-to-split-string-by-comma.md

-# python how to split string by comma
+# How to split string by comma

 ```python
 str = 'a,b,c,d'